These buildings are changing the face of the North East and we love them

-Managed by High Street Residential and built by Tolent, this impressive building in the heart of Newcastle City Centre offers luxury apartments as well as a rooftop champagne bar and coffee house.
+Managed by High Street Residential and built by Tolent, this impressive landmark in the heart of Newcastle City Centre offers luxury apartments as well as a rooftop champagne bar and coffee house.
 These look set to change the game of Newcastle’s apartment living, with a range of services on offer including laundry and cleaning, meal prep and room service, chauffeur hire and in-house beauty appointments.
 Not only that, but most of the apartments offer twin-aspect views which, standing at 83m high, promise to offer the best views of the town.

 Where do we sign?

 Erected as a smaller version of Blackpool’s Pleasure Beach, Spanish City opened in 1910 as a concert hall, restaurant, roof garden and tearoom.
 A ballroom was added in 1920 and later a permanent funfair which I’m sure most of visited at one point or another back in the day.
 After falling into disrepair, the building was painstakingly restored and opened again in 2018.
 It’s now a hub in North Tyneside, with everything from independent shops, a steak and seafood restaurant, champagne bar and a unique event space which (in normal times!) hosts gorgeous weddings, parties and Christmas markets.